IbrahimExe/ToDoLister/README.md

 - **Input Validation**
   Using `TextWatcher` to show real-time warnings, plus regex checks in AlertDialogs.

+- **Intent Calling Through Delegation**
+  With use of `Interfaces`, we can switch to different layouts/ activities with interfaces being called somewhere else to make it work at places other than the main activity.

 - **AlertDialog Customization**
   Building dialogs with embedded `EditText` and validation messages to create or rename groups.